 ALL original plans and blueprints on board!
 Plus Yanmar service manuals.

 2 Trojan T105's (6V each) power the house bank.
 LED lights are throughout which put a negligable drain of the house bank.
 Engine / house bank can be connected via a battery switch if need be.
-Electronic engine monitor and regulator working.
+Electronic battery monitor and regulator working.

 Garmin GPS, VHF and Raymarine ST40 (giving speed and depth) on board.